EberlyODL/phys211/cognitive.md

 [ciscode|rev=1|tool=elmsmedia|item=4214|entity_type=node|render=display_mode|display_mode=image]

 The idea is that there are many ways to know something.
 When someone says that they know something, what does that mean?
-Let us say my friend comes in and state that he knows about black hole
+Let us say my friend comes in and state that he knows about black holes

-* do he just remember some stuff about it?
+* do he just remember some stuff about them?
-* do he understand it in a way that he could explain the broad features to me?
+* do he understand the subject in a way that he could explain the broad features to me?
 * Would he be able to apply his black hole knowledge to solve a problem involving two spinning Kerr Black hole.
-* Would he able to analyze and break down the theory surrounding black hole into its different part.
+* Would he able to analyze and break down the theory surrounding black hole into its different parts.
 General relativity, thermodynamics, etc.
 * Would he be able to tell whether the three last papers of Stephen Hawking are correct.
-* would he able to write a paper on black hole like Stephen Hawking?
+* would he be able to write a paper on black hole like Stephen Hawking?

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 I am exaggerating with the last two.
 But you get the idea.
 Evaluating and creating are the highest level of learning.